titan-data/titan/docs/src/cli/cmd/checkout.rst

 Options
 -------

--c, --commit id   *Required*.
-Specify the commit ID to checkout.
-Must be a known
+-c, --commit id         Specify the commit ID to checkout.
+Must be a
-                  commit in `titan log` for the given repository.
+                        known commit in `titan log` for the given repository.
+                        If this is not specified, then the last commit is used, unless tags are specified in which case the latest matching commit is used instead.

+-t, --tag tag           Filter commits by the specified tag(s).
+                        More than one of this option can be specified.
+                        Tags cannot be used if the ``-c`` option is specified.
+When tags are specified, then the latest commit matching those tags is checked out.
+                        Tags are matched according to the filtering rules described in the :ref:`local_tags` section.

 Example
 -------